oliverhalberg/InitiativeTracker/README.md

 - "**r**" or "**R**": Removes a turn from the tracker.
 - "**q**" or "**Q**": Quits the application.

-All other inputs, including invalid inputs given while adding or removing a program, will result in the user being prompted to enter the input again until a valid input is provided.
+All other inputs, including invalid inputs given while adding or removing a turn, will result in the user being prompted to enter the input again until a valid input is provided.

 Each turn has an initiative count and a name associated with it.